IHCantabria/NEOPRENE/README.md

 | Directory | Contents |
 | :-------- | :------- |
 |  [NSRP](https://github.com/IHCantabria/NEOPRENE/tree/main/NEOPRENE/NSRP) | Python code to calibrate the NSRPM (Neyman-Scott Rectangular Pulse Model) and simulate synthetic rainfall series.
-|  [STNSRP](https://github.com/IHCantabria/NEOPRENE/tree/main/NEOPRENE/STNSRP) | Python code for calibrate the STNSRPM (Spatio-Temporal Neyman-Scott Rectangular Pulse Model) and simulate multisite rainfall series (in progress).
+|  [STNSRP](https://github.com/IHCantabria/NEOPRENE/tree/main/NEOPRENE/STNSRP) | Python code for calibrate the STNSRPM (Spatio-Temporal Neyman-Scott Rectangular Pulse Model) and simulate multi-site rainfall series.
 | [doc](https://github.com/IHCantabria/NEOPRENE/tree/main/doc) | Description of the model.
 | [notebooks](https://github.com/IHCantabria/NEOPRENE/tree/main/notebooks) |  Jupyter notebooks with examples on how to calibrate, simulate and validate a Neyman-Scott model using the library.
 Examples on how to perform a daily-to-hourly rainfall disaggregation using the synthetic series is also included.